10 Illuminating Lighting Ideas for Every Room of Your Home

-Consumed with the selection of furniture and wall decor, we tend to postpone the thoughts on how to light our homes until the very last stages of the decorating process.
-However, lighting can truly make or break a space, so coming up with a good lighting plan is indeed crucial to creating both a functional and cosy living environment.
+Consumed with the selection of furniture and wall decor, we tend to postpone our thoughts on how to light our homes until the very last stages of the decorating process.
+However, lighting design can truly make or break a space, so coming up with a good lighting plan is indeed crucial to creating both a functional and cosy living environment.

 1. Master natural light first